The Badur Foundation

 What Makes a Strong Fit:

-1. Organizational Characteristics
+1. Organisational Characteristics

-- Small to medium-sized organizations
+- Small to medium-sized organisations

 - Locally embedded and operating at community level